Kahal Kadosh Beth Shalome: Richmond's Revolutionary Jews

-Richmond, Virginia, was founded in 1737.
+Richmond was founded in 1737.
 Dr. John de Sequeyra arrived in Virginia in 1754 from London.
 Dr. Sequeyra traveled between Mount Vernon, Williamsburg and Richmond in the course of his duties.
 He was trained as a physician in Holland where he was known as Iohannes Disiqueyra, Dr Siccary, Sequeyra, de Siqueyra, Sequeyea, de Sequera.
 George Washington was a colonel at the time when he requested the services of Dr. John de Sequeyra to aid his stepdaughter Martha Parke Custis, also known as Patsy Custis.
 Throughout 1769, Colonel Washington and his wife, Martha Washington, received the assistance of Dr Sequeyra.
 In 1754, George Washington mounted an expedition across the Allegheny Mountains accompanied by Michael Franks, of Capt Braam's Company, and Jacob Myer of Capt Mercer's Company.

 When George Washington was elected President, in 1789, the congregation of Kahal Kadosh Beth Shalome wrote a prayer in Hebrew "Prayer for the government in honor of George Washington, First President of the United States of America by Kahal Kadosh-Beit Shalome (1789)".

 In 1791, George Washington wrote a letter to the Hebrew congregations of Philadelphia, New York, Charleston and Richmond, congratulating them on the charter, peaceful construction and dedication of their communities.

 Most of the Sephardic Jews and Ashkenazi Jews of Richmond were Scottish Rite Freemasons.
 The President of Kahal Kadosh beth Shalome, Jacob I. Cohen, was Master of Richmond's Masonic Lodge #53.
 Another, Solomon Jacobs, served as master of the grand lodge of Virginia Masons from 1810 to 1813.
 Solomon Jacobs was not alone since nearly all male members of Kahal Kadosh Beth Shalome belonged to Masonic lodge #53.

 Jews and the Civil War

+George Jacobs was the congregation's rabbi from 1857 to 1869.

 Jacob Ezekiel, father of the future sculptor Moses Jacob Ezekiel, was "a leader of Kahal Kadosh Beth Shalome …and spokesman of the Jews of Richmond.
 Jews fought on both sides of the U.S. Civil War.
 A prominent senator from Louisiana, by the name of Judah Benjamin, was Secretary of State for the Confederacy.
 Gustav Myers encouraged Benjamin to move to Richmond, from Louisiana, since Myers believed "Jews of high station reflected well in the eyes of both the Gentiles and other Jews by serving in visible office".

 In 1863 Kahal Kadosh Beth Shalome used much of its own Kahal funds to purchase Confederate war bonds, bearing the signature of Benjamin, Secretary of State of the Confederacy.
 The ladies of Kahal Kadosh Beth Shalome met daily to make clothing for Confederate soldiers.